phac-nml/biohansel/docs/source/installation-docs/command-line.rst

     source (conda info --root)/etc/fish/conf.d/conda.fish

 |
-biohansel installation with pip from PyPI
+Biohansel installation with pip from PyPI
 -----------------------------------------

 If you have pip and python3 installed already onto your machine, then the following steps can be used to install biohansel.
 If not, follow along and install them as prompted: